 Bermuda is only 21 square miles but comprises of 181 named islands sitting way out in the Atlantic, hundreds of miles from the USA and several thousand from the UK.
 An elegant destination of perfect sandy beaches palms and colonial old world charm Bermuda is decidedly British compared with the Bahamas.
 The beautiful colonial town of St George’s is sure to entice you, with its waterside bars and restaurants.
 Don’t forget to try a Rum Swizzle or a Dark and Stormy, the famous Bermudan cocktails.

 As with all Blue Clipper’s sailing holidays, your ticket price includes Breakfast, Lunch, Dinner, Snacks and Soft Drinks.
 There are six ensuite twin cabins and one four-berth cabin with a shared bathroom.
 All cabins are available for single occupancy at a 40% surcharge.
 All cabins have bedding and towels provided.

 Simply click “Enquire Now” to reserve your berth for five days whilst you sort your travel plans.
 No booking form or deposit is required until you are ready to book!

 Guest berths: 20 Rig: Gaff Schooner

-Built in Sweden in 1991, tall ship Blue Clipper is a three-masted gaff rig schooner.
-With a clipper bow, original teak deck and elegant stern, she mixes a traditional tall ship feel with a modern build giving guests an authentic experience with all the mod cons.
+Built-in Sweden in 1991, tall ship Blue Clipper is an impressive three-masted gaff rig schooner.
+With a clipper bow, original teak deck and elegant stern, she mixes a traditional tall ship feel with a relatively modern build giving guests an authentic experience with all the mod cons.

 Yes, all meals on board are included in the price.
 (Breakfast, Lunch, Dinner and hot drinks) Alcohol is not included.